MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Stock-Transfer.md

 ## Stock Transfer

-Stock transfers between locations/branches/divisions having different registration numbers are taxable under GST.
+Stock transfers between locations, branches or divisions having different registration numbers are taxable under GST.
 In such a case, where registration number is same, if the shipment location and recipient location both are in the same state, then CGST and SGST/UTGST are levied, other-wise, where the registration number is same, there shall be no levy.

 1. Choose the ![img](image/search.jpg)icon, enter **Transfer Order**, and then choose the related link.
 2. Select **Transfer-from Code** and **Transfer-to Code** on **Transfer Order** header.
 State Code and GST registration number should be filled on the location master.